 Any ground-disturbing activities, including livestock use, have the potential to create opportunities for noxious weed establishment and spread.
 Productive, healthy plant communities reduce opportunities for noxious weed introduction and spread.
 The effects of livestock on the landscape may be positive or negative, depending on the livestock and weed species, the origin of the livestock prior to trailing through the area, and whether livestock grazed on weed species prior to entry.
 Some weed seeds can pass through the digestive tract of animals in 3-5 days and remain viable.
 Since this allotment and adjacent private lands are not particularly weedy at this time, any actions taken to prevent new weed introductions into the area would be beneficial.
 When livestock are present in the allotment, ranch and BLM personnel familiar with weeds would also regularly be in the allotment.
-Having additional monitoring personnel in the area related to reasonable access uses, or have been introduced by recreational uses, or via native birds and mammals.
-Treatment of weed infestations in wilderness areas is constrained by wilderness rules, and, frequently, more expensive and more time-consuming measures to reduce motorized and mechanized effects on wilderness qualities are used.
+Having additional monitoring personnel in the area would increase the opportunity to observe, and eventually treat, noxious weed infestations that may begin in the area related to reasonable access uses, or have been introduced by recreational uses, or via native birds and mammals.
+Treatment of weed infestations in wilderness areas is constrained by wilderness rules, and, frequently, more expensive and more timeconsuming measures to reduce motorized and mechanized effects on wilderness qualities are used.